gramrsmith/blog/_posts/2025-11-02-first-impressions.md

 At first, as I had, you probably have difficulty to understand the meaning (performance) but once you understand, for example by adding "that" at the right place and the sentence becomes #"Cotton that shirts are made from comes from India" you fully understand and realise that the sentence is perfectly grammatical.

-Linguists use a special notation to mark sentences:
+By the way, linguists use a special notation to mark sentences:

 - **\*** (asterisk): ungrammatical
 - **#** (hash): grammatical but semantically anomalous
 - **?** (question mark): marginally acceptable

-This difference means that we need to study the underlying system that generates grammatical sentences and we cannot stay at the surface level (i.e. the performance).
-But how do we access competence when we have only access to performance?
+This difference between the initial perception and the afterthought leads us to study the underlying system that generates grammatical sentences and, obvously, we cannot stay at the surface level (.e. the performance).
+But how do we access _competence_ when we have only access to _performance_?
 The challenge lies here, and grammaticality judgments will reveal as a powerful tool.
 This competence/performance distinction shapes how we study grammaticality, we're interested by how people actually produce the language they use, what mental grammar they use.
-Grammaticality judgments become the primary data, but there remains a methodological puzzle: these judgments themselves are products of the system we're trying to model, using grammar to study grammar.
+But there remains a methodological puzzle: these judgments themselves are products of the system we're trying to model, we end up using grammar to study grammar.
 This must be handled very carefully through special protocols and methods.
 That leads us to the next key concept.

 ## Grammaticality

 Much of syntactic work revolves around the grammaticality of sentences, and this is absolutely fascinating how intuitively we know if a sentence is grammatical or not (and this is even more impressing when studies are made with young children).
-Let's have a look at Noam Chomsky's famous example sentence "Colorless green ideas sleep furiously", I was immediately able to recognise this sentence as grammatical (proper word order, proper agreement), but my semantic processing system can't interpret properly "colorless green" or "sleep furiously".
+Let's have a look at Noam Chomsky's famous example sentence "Colorless green ideas sleep furiously", I was immediately able to recognise this sentence as grammatical (proper word order, proper agreement), but my semantic processing system couldn't interpret properly "colorless green" or "sleep furiously", lest even the full sentence.

 But how can we really be sure that the sentence is grammatical?
 What are the tools we can use?
-That's for the next post where we'll see tools like constituency tests.
+In the next post where we'll see how tools like constituency tests can be helpful.

 ## Conclusion

-The concepts we've covered today: **i-language**, **e-language**, **competence**, **performance**, **grammaticality** are not just preliminaries, they are foundational concepts, and tools we will explore in future posts (trees, movement, binding).
+The concepts we've covered today: **i-language**, **e-language**, **competence**, **performance**, **grammaticality** are not just preliminaries, they are foundational concepts, and we will explore several tools in future posts (trees, movement, binding).

 In the next post, we'll cover constituency tests, syntactic trees, structural relations.